 What to Wear in South America

 In general, you’ll encounter many different styles and cultures in each country you visit – but you can pack items that fit into the laid-back style category when thinking about South America street fashion.
 But because it’s so massive and activities and topography vary so widely, you’ll have to plan out ahead of time what sorts of things you plan on doing when deciding what to wear in South America.
-What you wear to go trekking in the Ecuadorian Andes will differ greatly from what you wear for samba dancing in Brazil.
+What you wear to go trekking in the Ecuadorian Andes will differ greatly from what you wear for samba dancing while backpacking Brazil.

 Our best advice: pack a few versatile items that mix and match for a variety of weather and cultural conditions.
 Six items of clothing should yield at least nine or ten outfits – not six.